DoubleHyphen/Personal-Blog/why_i_dislike_oop.md

 * The concept of “parallelogram” is modelled twice in the code, with subtle differences
 * Fairly verbose and repetitive (just the `From` implementations take a fair bit of code)

 Ho hum.
-Two merit, four demerits.
+Two merits, four demerits.
 Not horrible, but definitely not great.

 Can tradOOP do better?